Stay up-to-date in pulmonary and critical care. No spam.

 - Because Precedex caused hypotension and bradycardia in higher doses during clinical trials, its FDA approval has thus far been limited to sedation for <24 hours duration.

-- However, a randomized trial in JAMA 2012 (funded by the patent holder) demonstrated dexmedetomidine given for longer periods (days) likely reduces time to extubation compared to midazolam and propofol.
+- However, a randomized trial in JAMA 2012 demonstrated dexmedetomidine given for longer periods (days) likely reduces time to extubation compared to midazolam and propofol.
 A withdrawal syndrome after ending longer infusions can include hypotension, tachycardia, and agitation.

-When using neuromuscular blocking agents/paralytics (hopefully infrequently), Kress & Patel think the bispectral index might be helpful in ensuring deep sedation and amnesia.
-(Avidan et al in NEJM 2008 concluded using the bispectral index isn’t reliable, though.)
+When using neuromuscular blocking agents/paralytics (hopefully infrequently), the bispectral index might be helpful in ensuring deep sedation and amnesia.
+(Others have concluded using the bispectral index isn't reliable, though.)

 The Richmond Agitation-Sedation Scale (RASS) is the most-validated and most widely-used tool to assess depth of sedation.
 Titrate almost all patients to a RASS score of -2 or less; very ill or agitated patients (e.g., severe ARDS) may "rarely" require RASS -3 or -4 (according to these authors).

 Interrupt sedation completely on a daily basis in all mechanically ventilated patients whenever possible (sedation vacation or sedation holiday).
 Restart the dose at half the previous rate, if the patient becomes agitated.
-As Kress et al showed, sedation holidays reduce ventilator days and length of ICU stays.
+Sedation holidays have been shown to reduce ventilator days and length of ICU stays.

 Pair the daily sedation interruption with a spontaneous breathing trial, when possible.
-This led to reduced ventilator days and 1 year mortality in a randomized trial (Girard, Kress et al Lancet 2008).
+This led to reduced ventilator days and 1 year mortality in a randomized trial.

 Daily sedation vacations don't seem to result in psychological harm; in fact, sedation holidays may reduce the incidence of post traumatic stress disorder after critical illness.

 A whole-team interdisciplinary strategy with buy-in from nursing, physical therapists, etc is required to ensure an ICU sedation strategy is applied consistently across shifts, staff, and patients.
-Nurses are ultimately in control of the sedation on an hour-by-hour basis (as they should be); nursing-driven protocols have reduced sedation doses and improved outcomes in numerous studies.
+Nurses are ultimately in control of the sedation on an hour-by-hour basis; nursing-driven protocols have reduced sedation doses and improved outcomes in numerous studies.

 Delirium in the Mechanically Ventilated Patient